J3RN/blog/content/posts/2021-03-06-the-agile-myth.md

 - agile
 ---

-Writing a criticism of Agile after [the word Agile has been pronounced dead by one of its authors](https://pragdave.me/blog/2014/03/04/time-to-kill-agile.html#fn:2) may seem like overkill, but nothing has put a stop to the software industry's glut of [Agile certifications](https://www.bmc.com/blogs/agile-certifications/), [occupations of "doing Agile"](https://www.projectmanager.com/blog/what-is-a-scrum-master-everything-you-need), and every engineering manager I've ever talked to saying "Oh, yes, we do Agile here."
+Writing a criticism of Agile after [the word "Agile" has been pronounced dead by one of its authors](https://pragdave.me/blog/2014/03/04/time-to-kill-agile.html#fn:2) may seem like overkill, but nothing has put a stop to the software industry's glut of [Agile certifications](https://www.bmc.com/blogs/agile-certifications/), [occupations of "doing Agile"](https://www.projectmanager.com/blog/what-is-a-scrum-master-everything-you-need), and every engineering manager I've ever spoken to saying "Oh, yes, we do Agile here."
 I could write an entire blog post haranguing the profiteering and narcissistic industry (see Dave Thomas' post linked above), but today I want to dive deeper, take a hard look at the original document, and ask "Who actually does this?"

 ![The Agile conference at The Lodge at Snowbird](/images/snowbird.jpeg)